morioriohno/Constrain-O-Matic/README.md

 This function doesn't require any sort of matching naming scheme, so long as the filter strings are still retrieving the proper objects.

 ### One By One
 ***One By One*** allows you to connect objects that "match" in name.
-Rather than only using a single parent object, the tool makes sure that an equal number of objects populate both lists, and then alphabetises the lists.
+Rather than only using a single parent object, the tool makes sure that an equal number of objects populate both lists, and then alphabetizes the lists.
 Once alphabetized, the Constrain-O-Matic grabs one object from each list and constrains them, then moves to the next object in each list, and continues until all matching objects are paired.
 For example, say you want to rig a robot's mechanical hand through constraints.
 With all the separate fingers, it would be a lot of work to replicate a parent and scale constraint for each joint of each finger.
 With the Constrain-O-Matic, it can be done in a few short steps, as detailed below:

 ```
 If the parent filter string is "_JNT" and the child filter string is "_GEO",